-Assistance and guidance with all stages of policy development is available from your unit policy coordinator, or from the Administrative Policy Office, Office of Compliance and Policy; policy@ucdavis.edu.
+Assistance and guidance with all stages of policy development is available from your Unit Policy Coordinator, or from the Administrative Policy Office, Office of Compliance and Policy; policy@ucdavis.edu.

-Additional information regarding procedures and policy structure is available in Development and Management of Campus Administrative Policies (policy on policies).
+Additional information regarding procedures and policy structure is available in Administrative Policies and Procedures (policy on policies).

-Other resources for policy developers are available on the Administrative Policy website for example:
+Other resources for Policy Developers are available on the Administrative Policy website for example: